-Tyler Booker: All-American OL releases his top five schools on his birthday
+Tyler Booker: All-American OL releases his top 5 schools on his 17th birthday

 Tyler Booker spoke one thing into existence on his birthday

-Booker also said that no one school has the edge in a singular great recruiting relationship here.
-Or even a pool of great recruiting relationships across a program.
+Booker also said no one school has the edge in a singular great recruiting relationship.
+Or even a pool of great relationships across a program.

 “I feel like every school here has four or five really good assets for their cause,” he said.
 “I feel all of this recruiting really levels out at this stage.
 All of these schools are in constant contact with my family.
 That’s a really big part of how you get me.”

 The school that recruits his parents the best will have an anchor position in his mind.
-William and Tashona Booker sound like they mean the world to him, but they also do serve as his chief advisors.
+William and Tashona Booker sound like they mean the world to him, but they also serve as his chief advisors.

 “I regard my mother and my father as my highest of the highs,” he said.
 “I will take their opinion over a whole lot of other peoples.
 They have to be on board with wherever I go.
 Obviously, this is my own decision.
 This is me actually going to college so their opinion means so much to me.
 You have to recruit me and my family.”